Bucky789/ats-resume-checker/README.md

 docker run -p 3000:3000 ats-backend
 The backend will be live at http://localhost:3000.

-2. Install the Chrome Extension
+### 2. Install the Chrome Extension
-Open Chrome and navigate to chrome://extensions/.
+-Open Chrome and navigate to chrome://extensions/.

-Enable Developer Mode (top right).
+-Enable Developer Mode (top right).

-Click Load unpacked.
+-Click Load unpacked.

-Select the extension/ folder from this repository.
+-Select the extension/ folder from this repository.

-📊 Sample API Response
+## 📊 Sample API Response
 JSON

 {